stratisproject/BlockchainProgramming/other_types_of_asset/liquid_democracy.md

 ![](../assets/PowerCoin.png)

 Let’s say that three persons are interested, Satoshi, Alice and Bob.
 (Yes, them again)
-So Boss decides to sell each Power Coin at 0.1 BTC each.
+So Boss decides to sell each Power Coin at 0.1 Stratis each.

 Let’s start funding some money to the ```powerCoin``` address, ```satoshi```, ```alice``` and ```bob```.